ikawrakow/ik_llama.cpp/github-data/discussions/286 - Testing `deepseek-ai_DeepSeek-V3-0324` model support.md

 I'm curious, and will have to make room for it on my server.
 I know this is slightly off topic but I'd be curious to hear your experience with this (and any of the other Deepseek models you've tried).

+> 👤 **ubergarm** replied on **2025-03-25** at **00:00:24**
+>
+> > This is just another finetune.
+>
+> Great, might have a chance at getting it to work!
+>
+> > For the first point, the linked imatrix will work but I do not recommended it
+>
+> I see, thanks for the tip.
+I see now some discussions from over a year ago about making imatrix files and will give it a go.
+>
+> >  The mradermacher team is already working on quanting and imatrixing that model
+>
+> Ahh yes, I see [mradermacher/DeepSeek-V3-0324-GGUF](https://huggingface.co/mradermacher/DeepSeek-V3-0324-GGUF) is rolling in as we speak!
+I'm almost done with the `fp8` and will make the `bf16` GGUF from that.
+Not sure how long generating an imatrix will take, but might have something working by end of tomorrow if it goes smoothly!
+>
+> > your experience with this (and any of the other Deepseek models you've tried)
+>
+> Yeah will keep you posted with new V3.
+I'm only now experimenting with using longer context ~30-40k by copy pasting in code, man pages, documentation, etc.  Using R1 at `Q4` today I was trying to understand how to potentially have `llm_load_tensors()` allocate N copies of ctx_buffs (one on each N NUMA nodes).
+It helped me understand a bit more the relationship between `src/llama.cpp` and `ggml/src/ggml-backend.c`, but didn't give magic working code haha...
+It did help me update `CMakeLists.txt` to get it building linking with libnuma library.
+I've also had some luck with it refactoring python code especially creating uniform style comments and adding static typing.
+Even QwQ-32B could write a decent 1-shot flappy bird when given a detailed prompt to follow haha...
+>
+> One supposed success story is about [airbnb refactoring javascript test code](https://medium.com/airbnb-engineering/accelerating-large-scale-test-migration-with-llms-9565c208023b) to use a different library.
+Hard to say how much "tech debt" was incurred if any, but I too am curious to hear of any successful uses of ai for actually useful coding.

 > 👤 **saood06** replied on **2025-03-25** at **02:39:47**
 >
 > > > This is just another finetune.